wildcomputations/dl-tutorials/README.md

 # dl-tutorials
-Implementations of various tutorial to learn modern deep ML
+Implementations of various tutorials to learn modern deep ML.